slownal/Nvelop-AI-Internship/README.md

 Python 3.6+
 labelbox library
 Installation
-Install the labelbox library if not already installed:
+Install the labelbox library if not already installed

-bash
-Copy code
-pip install labelbox
-Code Overview